- What Is Art?

-- Might you look exclusively to tutor art students already enroled in a degree programme at university?
+- Might you look exclusively to tutor art students already enrolled in a degree program at university?

-- With this calibre of student, you would have to be at your technical best, reinforcing theory as well as demonstrating the strokes and colour blending that will yield flawless works.
+- With this caliber of student, you would have to be at your technical best, reinforcing theory as well as demonstrating the strokes and color blending that will yield flawless works.

-Whatever your medium, whomever your students and no matter whether you make use of today's modern drawing tools - a Wacom tablet and your favourite software, we now discuss how to set your prices for tutoring in art.
+Whatever your medium, whomever your students, and no matter whether you make use of today's modern drawing tools - a Wacom tablet and your favorite software, we now discuss how to set your prices for tutoring in art.

 Depending if the art teacher leads a private lesson for a child in leisure or for a preparation for an entrance examination in a school of art, the rate will be different.
-Quite logically, the price of a painting workshop or drawing can vary from the simple to the double, let's say from £20 to £40 per hour.
+Quite logically, the price of a painting workshop or drawing can vary from the simple to the double, let's say from 25 USD to 60 USD per hour.